tzekiattok/DBS-25FEB2023-HACKATHON/README.md

 //Local host 3000 for frontend

 //Directory of Applications
-//Backend Codes -->  ./backend
+//Backend Codes -->  ./backend/index.js
-//Frontend Codes (pages e.g login) --> ./scenes
+//Frontend Codes (pages e.g login) --> ./scenes/login/login.jsx
+//SideBar codes can be find in --> ./scenes/global/sidebar.jsx

+//You can choose to split your backend into routes/models based on db tables or for simplicity just put all of them into index.js